Gummyyy/Bio_Python/README.md

 ![alt text](/resource/1.png)
 # Greeting Visitor!
 This is the HomePage of M.Sc.
 Bioinformatic student's roster of 2022 academic year.
-Each member's information is avaliable in Team section
+Each member's information is avaliable in Team section.
 ![alt text](/resource/2.png)
-## Team member section
+## Team Member Section
-There are 4 members in our team
+There are 4 members in our team.
 | Name        | Contact info                                          | Background|
 | --------------- | :----------------------------------------------------- |---|
 | Bowornpol Nuim| bowornpol@hotmail.com| Biotechnology|